About ETSG

 ETSG Meetings

 Subsequent meetings have seen a continued growth in attendance and submissions, with close to 300 papers being presented each year to an audience well in excess of 300.
 The policy continues to be one of accepting as many papers as possible subject to capacity constraints.
 In order to accommodate the increase in numbers, there are now seven parallel sessions, held in rooms that are close together to allow easy movement between and within sessions.
-All rooms are equipped with a range of audio-visual media, including overhead and data projectors.
+All rooms are equipped with data projectors.
 All correspondence, paper submission, and registration are conducted on the internet.
 The conference proceedings and official photograph of each conference are also posted on the internet.
 As best we can tell, ETSG is the largest annual conference in international trade in the world.

 An open invitation to attend the ETSG meetings is issued through as many media as possible.
 The intention is to provide as open a forum as possible for the discussion of new ideas in international trade theory.
 Papers on any aspect of trade theory are welcome.
 While it is no longer possible to include all of the papers that are offered, the organisers attempt to ensure both that young academics have the opportunity to present their research and that there is a strong element of inter-temporal equity in programming the meetings.